AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 :cpp:`Geometry::periodicity()` to provide the periodicity information.
 The last parameter is also optional and is set to :cpp:`FabArrayBase::COPY` by default.
 One could also use :cpp:`FabArrayBase::ADD`.
 This determines whether the function copies or adds data from the source to the destination.
-Same as :cpp:`FillBoundary`, if a destination cell has multiple cells as source, it is unspecified that which source cell is used.
+Similar to :cpp:`FillBoundary`, if a destination cell has multiple cells as source, it is unspecified that which source cell is used in :cpp:`FabArrayBase::COPY`, and, for :cpp:`FabArrayBase::ADD`, the multiple values are all added to the destination cell.
 This function has two variants, in which the periodicity and operation type are also optional.

 .. highlight:: c++